queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 ### Examples

-The following is a non-normative example of the raw attestation data of an unsecured payload of a Schema Attestation
+The following is a non-normative example of the raw attestation data of an unsecured payload of a Schema Attestation:
-Document:

 <{{examples/01/user_claims.json}}